- Brand: PermaGuard

-Diatomaceous earth is the most effective anti-parasitic substance that is natural.
+Diatomaceous earth is the most effective anti-parasitic substance and it is natural.
+Even the strongest pharmaceuticals cannot match its effectiveness in killing internal parasites system-wide, and the "drugs" (poisons) certainly cannot match its safety.
 It is a fine, abrasive, white powder (like baking soda) that absorbs large amounts of water.
 It is comprised of fossilized diatoms, a prehistoric algae.
-Its unique mineral composition makes it a natural insecticide, but it is relatively harmless to humans and pets.
+Its unique mineral composition makes it a potent and natural insecticide, but it is relatively harmless to humans and pets.
 It is believed to kill insects, worms, and internal parasites primarily by dehydrating them.
-Whenever the powder contacts with parasites, its microscopic, razor-sharp edges grate against them and it dehydrates them simultaneously.
+Whenever the powder contacts parasites, its microscopic, razor-sharp edges grate against them and it dehydrates them simultaneously.
 Our research indicates that it will even kill blood-borne parasites.

-Most sources estimate that more than 80% of people have parasites, for all that is needed to acquire them is a trip to the wrong restaurant.
-Therefore, we recommend a parasite cleanse at least once per year.
-Diatomaceous earth is the most thorough natural option, and its effectiveness typically beats the super-toxic pharmaceutical options, which are prone to causing liver failure (death).
-This issue is one of the reasons why doctors so rarely prescribe antiparasitics, or even consider the possibility of parasites in patients.
+Most credible sources estimate that more than 80% of people have parasites, for all that is needed to acquire parasites is a trip to the wrong restaurant.
+Therefore, we generally recommend a parasite cleanse at least once per year.
+Diatomaceous earth is the most thorough of the natural options, and its effectiveness vastly surpasses the super-toxic pharmaceutical options, which are prone to causing liver failure (death).
+This glaring safety issue with the available drugs (eg. death) is one of the reasons why doctors so rarely prescribe antiparasitics, or even admit the possibility of parasites in their patients.
 It's the "just look the other way" approach to medicine.
+Doctors typically feel that it is better to just let the parasites live than risk destroying a patient completely with their drugs.

 Pet and Animal Usage